 5. Between 90% and 100% of scientists agree that humans have caused global warming.4

 While it is commonly reported that 97% of scientists argue that humans have caused climate change, further research on this scientific consensus reveals that it depends on sampling methodology and timing.
 Surveys of the peer-reviewed scientific literature and the opinions of scientists and climate experts consistently show about 97-98% consensus that global warming trends over the past century are likely caused by human activity.
-While the exact percentage is disputed, what isn’t disputed is that a high proportion of the scientific community agrees that humans are causing.
+While the exact percentage is disputed, what isn’t disputed is that a high proportion of the scientific community agrees that humans are causing it.
 Surveys also reveal that the greater the climate expertise among scientists surveyed, the higher the consensus on human-caused global warming.

 Just to be clear, there is no scientific debate about climate change being ‘real’.